 4.2.1.
-User input parameters in ATOVS_ENV/ATOVS_ENV7
+User input parameters in ATOVS ENV/ATOVS ENV8

 In AAPP versions 1 to 5 the ATOVS_ENV file was located in the user's home directory.
-For AAPP version 6 or 7, ATOVS_ENV is now called ATOVS_ENV6 (or 7) and it is by default located in the installation top directory.
+For AAPP version 6, 7 or 8, ATOVS_ENV is now called ATOVS_ENV6 (or 7 or 8) and it is by default located in the installation top directory.
 This makes it easier to run different versions of AAPP on the same computer.
-However the built-in scripts do not source ATOVS_ENV6 (or 7) directly, they source a file ATOVS_CONF which tests to see whether an ATOVS_ENV6 (or 7) file exists in the users's home directory.
-If one does exist it will be used; if it does not exist the ATOVS_ENV6 (or 7) file in the installation top directory will be used.
+However the built-in scripts do not source the ATOVS_ENV8 file directly, they source a file ATOVS_CONF which tests to see whether an ATOVS_ENV8 file exists in the users's home directory.
+If one does exist it will be used; if it does not exist the ATOVS_ENV8 file in the installation top directory will be used.
 The user may customize ATOVS_CONF if necessary to modify this behaviour.

-The ATOVS_ENV6 (or 7) file defines several environment variables.
-The user has to ensure of the set-up of the different variables.
+The ATOVS_ENV8 file defines several environment variables.
+The user has to ensure of the setup of the different variables.